 If you have no choice but to step on the glass, make no sudden movements but rather apply weight to your foot gradually to give the glass time to lay down beneath it.
 Hold faucets, shower heads or soap dishes to steady yourself.
 As soon as you are past the danger, sit down and carefully brush all glass from your feet.

-You may need the information to make a claim of some sort, so take pictures before cleaning up the broken glass.
-If it might be a big claim, whether because of multiple occurences or serious injury, leave the glass as is until an expert or claims agent can view the scene.
+You may need the information to make a claim of some sort, so take pictures before cleaning up the broken glass shower door.
+If it might be a big claim, whether because of multiple occurrences or serious injury, leave the glass as is until an expert or claims agent can view the scene.